watson/stackman/README.md

 Options:

-- `context` - The lines of context to be loaded on each side of the callsite line (default: 7)
+- `context` - Number of lines of context to be loaded on each side of the callsite line (default: `7`)

 The `stackman` function takes two arguments: